-285. The following financial market inputs are also necessary:
+286. The following financial market inputs are also necessary:

 - a.
 The market yields corresponding to the currency and duration of each model point representing the government bonds as referred above and in section 9, - b.
-The basic risk-free interest rates corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 9, - c.
-The risk corrections corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 9. - 286.
-Where the average duration of the relevant government bond in which the insurance and reinsurance undertakings of a given market are invested in does not coincide with one of the maturities of the yield curve, EIOPA uses a linear interpolation to find the interest rate of the government bond and/or the basic risk-free rate and/or the risk correction that corresponds to the average duration. - 287.
+The basic risk-free interest rates corresponding tothe currency and durations of each model point representing the government bonds as referred above and in section 9, - c.
+The risk corrections corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 9. - 287.
+Where the average duration of the relevant government bond in which the insurance and reinsurance undertakings of a given market are invested in does not coincide with one of the maturities of the yield curve, EIOPA uses a linear interpolation to find the interest rate of the government bond and/or the basic risk-free rate and/or the risk correction that corresponds to the average duration.
+In case the average duration of the relevant government bond is greater than the highest available maturity of the corresponding yield curve, the interest rate of the highest available maturity is used. - 288.
 For determining the spread S{corp} on assets other than government bonds, the same approach applies mutatis mutandis.